HarteminkLab/TOP-paper-resources/code/README.md

-# Code
+# Snakemake pipeline

-Save command-line scripts and shared R code here.
+Snakemake pipeline to generate and process datasets for running TOP